 You’re no doubt wondering how diacetyl gets into your vape juice and which flavors might contain them.
 We mentioned in one of our previous articles what vape juice is made of (which you can check out here) and even how you can make your own vape juice (check that out here).
 Vape juice is made using VG, PG, and flavors (and sometimes nicotine).
 But diacetyl isn’t found in the VG, PG, or even the nicotine...it’s found in the flavorings.
 Some of the flavorings that are known to contain diacetyl are pastry flavors, some custards, and cherry flavors.

 While it’s true you can create your own vape juice, and many of our readers do, blending should be done by a professional chemist.
 If you see the ingredients labeled as “natural and artificial flavoring,” there’s a good chance diacetyl is found within.
 Many vape juice companies may not even know they’re using diacetyl, so it’s your job as a vaper to do your due diligence and know exactly what’s in your vape juice.
 A very simple way to see if diacetyl is in your vape juice is to check with the company before you buy.
 You can reach out to the manufacturer directly for a list of what their products contain as well as confirm they’re operating out of a professional laboratory.
-Many companies even offer independent lab testing, something that is extremely useful in CBD products (you can check out our article on that here).
 Many of the top vape companies don’t use diacetyl in their e-liquids, but you can easily reach out to the companies to confirm this and ease your mind.